Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 Provisional date of **Sunday 20th September** for this year's event - we should be in a position to confirm this soon, with more details to follow when entries open.

-### Dogs

-**Sorry, but as the route passes through several fields where livestock may be present, including private land, unfortunately dogs are not permitted to accompany runners or walkers competing in the event.**

 ## Junior Challenge